 It's pretty simple.
 A strategic, brand-building plan is critical to creating value in a company and its products and services.
-That's why I found it so frustrating yesterday morning to hear my colleague talk about a CEO he knows personally who just announced that his commodity-based company was going to "drop the emphasis on this branding stuff and just focus on search."
+That's why I found it so frustrating to hear a colleague talk about a CEO they know personally who just announced that their commodity-based company was going to "drop the emphasis on this branding stuff and just focus on search."

-Now, if we give this CEO the benefit of the doubt and assume he meant to say he's going to quit handing out koozies with their logo on it and start bolstering their search efforts, then it might make a little more sense.
+Now, if we give this CEO the benefit of the doubt and assume they meant to say they're going to quit handing out koozies with their logo on it and start bolstering their search efforts, then it might make a little more sense.
 If not, here's the primary reason I say it's frustrating: